Koggala Lake, South Coast, Sri Lanka

 Susie Reynolds (Staff)

 While no longer part of the Per Aquum group, The Fortress continues to be excellent value for money.
-It’s modern style, combining sleek lines and contemporary furniture, with Sri Lankan designs and traditions make this a great beach stop or single center option for those looking for a single beach stay.
+It’s modern style, combining sleek lines and contemporary furniture, with Sri Lankan designs and traditions make this a great beach stop or single centre option for those looking for a single beach stay.
 Locally you can explore the Galle Fort, local villages, working paddy fields and turtle sanctuaries before returning to relax by their stunning pool.

 A Southern Blend - Visit a Tea Plantation